200ug/golfed.xyz/content/posts/srdi-walkthrough.md

 }
 ```

-These DLLs are loaded into the process's address space using LoadLibraryA:
+These DLLs are loaded into the process's address space using `LoadLibraryA`:

 ```rust
 let import_descriptor_ptr: *mut IMAGE_IMPORT_DESCRIPTOR = rva_mut(